 29. The River Goyt near Macclesfield is haunted by the ghost of a Cavalier, who was supposed to be the lover of Roundhead Henry Bradshaw’s daughter.
 Being discovered at the house, the Cavalier was killed and his body was thrown into the river.

 30. The 14th-century pub, Ye Olde White Swanne, Louth, is haunted by the ghost of a tall man, wearing a white cape.
 Until recently he was seen on frequent occasions, normally manifesting just before midnight.

 Are these the Most Haunted Places in the UK?

 31. The ghost of a cowled monk has been seen for several years on the moors surrounding the village of Alwington, Northumberland, and is said to be a tall figure measuring some six feet in height.
-He is sad to have no arms, feet or face, and appears to hover slightly above the ground.
+He is said to have no arms, feet or face and appears to hover slightly above the ground.

 33. “Old Barbery”, sometimes known as “Silky”, because she appears in a rustling white dress, appears in two rooms at Denton Hall, Newcastle, although she has also been seen in other parts of the house.
 Described as being a “lovely girl”, it is thought that she was strangled by her jealous sister in the 17th century.

 34. The Wellington Hotel is haunted by the ghost of Anne Armstrong, a local girl, the victim of terrible revenge meted out on her by a witches’ coven.